 Strengthen your memory with these four simple techniques

 There are many ways to increase your memory and loads of books claiming to know so as well.
-To spare you of the effort of finding the most effective techniques, I will display four of them that are constantly mentioned and which have also worked well for me.
-These four techniques are Repetition, Association, Emotion and Sensing.
+To spare you the effort of finding the most effective techniques, I will display four of them that are constantly mentioned and which have also worked well for me.
+These four techniques are Repetition, Association, Emotion, and Sensing.

 - Repetition: The world’s oldest memory technique.
 Repeating stuff, saying things out loud or reading the same thing over and over again, giving your brain the possibility of confronting the same thing several times, hence increasing the possibility of your brain to remember it more easily.
 A good first step in memorizing the content in your mind map is therefore to look at it several times.
 When you are done, go for a walk, have a coffee, do something else, come back and have another look before putting it away.

 - Association: Read out loud one of the main keywords of your mind map.
 Spend a little time thinking when you have confronted with this keyword before.
 If the keyword is “bicycle”, think about your first bicycle ride.
 Imagine pictures of yourself riding a bike.
 Do this for each keyword you inserted in your mind map.
 Furthermore, you can add keyword-related images to the map, to further strengthen your memory.